secureailabs/Engineering/README.md

 6. Push the new changes to github on same branch
 7. Run all the tests and QA on this branch
 8. Tag the branch with the new version. e.g. `git tag -a v0.2.0 -m "Version 0.2.0"`
+9. Create a PR which will trigger `ci_pr_main.yml` which will run end2end in Development Subscription
-9. Push the tag to github. e.g. `git push origin v0.2.0`
+10. Push the tag to github. e.g. `git push origin v0.2.0`
-10. Once every thing works, merge the branch to master
+11. Once every thing works, merge the branch to main
+12. Merge to main will trigger `ci_push_main_update_doc.yml` which updates github pages for api documentation
+13. A long living staging environment can then be created from major version releases in Release Candidate Subscription to be used for long term tests and possible for sales demos via a manual trigger of `wf_dispatch_deploy_platform.yml`